dmbarbour/glas/docs/AbstractAssembly.md

 # Abstract Assembly

 The big idea for abstract assembly is that a front-end compiler expresses an intermediate-language in terms of abstract methods within the same [namespace](GlasNamespaces.md) as user-defined methods.
-This subjects compiled definitions to namespace-layer access control, extension, and override.
+This subjects compiled definitions to namespace-layer access control, extension, adaptation, and override.
 The proposed representation is reminiscent of Lisp or Scheme:

         type App = (0b1:Name, List of Arg) type Arg = 0b0:Data